Sensibilitatea la lumină – Contează culoarea ochilor?

 Light sensitivity – Does eye color matter?

 Have you ever found yourself squinting in the sun, while others seem completely relaxed in bright light?
-Light sensitivity, also known as photophobia, is a common problem that can affect your daily comfort, ability to concentrate, and even your eye health.
-But a common question arises: Does eye color influence light sensitivity?
-The answer is more complex than it seems and worth exploring.
+Light sensitivity, also known as photophobia, is a common issue that can affect daily comfort, concentration, and even eye health.
+But a common question arises: does eye color influence light sensitivity?
+The answer is more complex than it seems and is worth exploring.

 What is light sensitivity?

-Light sensitivity is discomfort or an exaggerated reaction of the eyes to strong light sources—whether sunlight, digital screens, or intense artificial lighting.
-It can be temporary or chronic and can occur in healthy individuals as well as in association with certain eye conditions.
+Light sensitivity is discomfort or an exaggerated reaction of the eyes to strong light sources – whether it's sunlight, digital screens, or intense artificial lighting.
+This can be temporary or chronic and can occur in both healthy individuals and in association with certain eye conditions.

 Does eye color matter?

-Studies and clinical observations show that people with light-colored eyes (blue, green, gray) may be more sensitive to light.
-The main reason is the lower amount of melanin in the iris.
-Melanin absorbs light and protects the internal structures of the eye.
+Studies and clinical observations show that people with lighter eyes (blue, green, gray) may be more sensitive to light.
+The main reason is the smaller amount of melanin in the iris.
+Melanin's role is to absorb light and protect the internal structures of the eye.

 With less melanin:

-• discomfort occurs more quickly in bright light
+• discomfort appears more quickly in bright light

-People with brown or black eyes have higher levels of melanin, which acts as a natural filter.
+People with brown or black eyes have a higher level of melanin, which acts as a natural filter.
 This can provide:

 • better tolerance to intense light